prometheus/docs/content/docs/instrumenting/clientlib_guidelines.md

 Libraries MUST NOT offer functions/methods/classes with the same or similar names to ones given here, but with different semantics.

-## Standard metrics types
+## Metrics

-Counter, Gauge, Summary and Histogram are the primary interface by users.
+The Counter, Gauge, Summary and Histogram [metric types](/docs/concepts/metric_types/) are the primary interface by users.

 Counter and Gauge MUST be part of the client library.
 At least one of Summary and Histogram MUST be offered.